 Hypertrophy can be created across a wide spectrum of repetition ranges, from 8 to 30, which allows for a great deal of variation in programming options.

 A weekly volume of 10-15 sets for each muscle group.

 Sufficient rest between sets for the same muscle group (2-3 minutes).

 A wide selection of exercises should be used to ensure variety in the recruitment patterns.

 When the goal is muscle growth, the ideal frequency of training is twice per week per muscle group, to allow for full recovery and adaptation between sessions.

 - Using a controlled tempo where you control the lowering speed, stopping the effect of gravity, and lifting as fast as good form allows.

 If your goal is to build muscle, you need to understand and apply these key principles to your training, combined with the correct nutrition, to maximise hypertrophy.

-If you're ready to take your training to the next level and focus on building lean muscle, strength and overall confidence in your training, our BUILD Challenge is the key to unlock your potential.
+If you're ready to level up your training and focus on building lean muscle, strength and overall confidence in your training, we highly recommend our STRONG Program.

-Programmed by Rachel Dillon in collaboration with Dr. Tony Boutagy and his principles of hypertrophy outlined above, this 8 Week Challenge includes the most effective weighted and conditioning workouts to maximise your fitness journey.
+Programmed by Rachel Dillon, this 8 Week Program includes the most effective weighted and conditioning workouts to maximise your fitness journey.